 “You’ve seen Back to the Future 2, right?,” says Ford, upon hearing Clarke’s suggestion that they should all work to stop past-Stanton ordering past-Clarke to shoot the captive.
 It is a self-conscious moment, but then, this latest film from Tom Paton (Redwood, 2017; Black Site, 2018) is deeply reflexive.
 For not only is this a looping nightmare marked by endless repetitions and recursions, but it also re-echoes the Moebian staircase from Isaac Ezban’s The Incident (2014) – a limbo-like transitory space in which characters become trapped.
 The difference is that the concrete stairwell in Paton’s film rings hollow with the questionable morality of war, as these highly trained yet haunted men and women are forced, step by bloody step, either to retrace and reiterate past sins or, somehow, to rectify them.

 Repetition, of course, can be a drag on a story’s momentum, and as we watch this team go round and round in ever ascending circles, the narrative economy dwindles somewhat along with their numbers – yet the stakes are higher and more urgently immediate here than they ever were in Harold Ramis’ Groundhog Day (1993), as these characters race against both the clock and the very physical limits of their bodies’ abilities, in order to undo past crimes against (their own) humanity.
-Best of all, in a film where “It’ll never stop” is a recurring line, the ethical dilemmas which Stairs presents are never, in any straightforward way, resolved.
+Best of all, in a film where “It’ll never stop” is a recurring line, the ethical dilemmas which The Ascent presents are never, in any straightforward way, resolved.

 © Anton Bitel